Sarah Iles Johnston

 Personal Statement

 I'm now working on two projects.
-One is a book that looks at the reasons that audiences since the 1830s have had a seemingly endless appetite for horror stories, with particular attention to the ways in which these stories fulfill some of the same functions as religions do—and especially to the ways in which they support or challenge belief in supernatural entities.
-The other is a book that looks at the reasons that ancient myths still fascinate us and the ways in which they continue to do important ideological work.
+One is a book that looks at the reasons that audiences since the 1830s have had a seemingly endless appetite for supernatural horror stories, with particular attention to the ways in which these stories fulfill some of the same functions as religions do—and especially to the ways in which they support or challenge belief in supernatural entities.
+The other is a book that looks at the reasons that ancient myths still fascinate us.

 Contrary to rumor, I am not retiring!